LeonisX/space-trader/README.md

 ## Known bugs:

+* After disabling can repeat attacks w/o killing
+* Don't generate traders at all???
 * Many dialogs don't allow to close them from [x]
 * FormShipyard: Trying to set unknown background: color at 0x0: 0 0 0 0 (Color.BLACK)
 * FormJettison - incorrect flow when try to dump all - first message about littering, second must be: EncounterDumpAll, AlertsEncounterDumpAllMessage,